bac3917/bac3917.github.io/_posts/2022-05-23-PA-TchrSupply2.md

 ### Data

-The Pennsylvania Department of Education (PDE) provides public data files that include one records for each teacher, along with information about the LEA, and school the teacher was employed, certification area, etc.
+The Pennsylvania Department of Education (PDE) provides public data files that list teachers in public schools across the state.
+Because these teachers are provided with a unique identifier, and the data are available across multiple years, it is possible to examine teacher turnover of the Pennsylvania public teacher workforce.

 Data files are available from the PDE on their
 <a href="https://www.education.pa.gov/DataAndReporting/ProfSupPers/Pages/ProfPersIndStaff.aspx">Data